jmcarbo/consul-pager/README.md

 Usage
 =====

+You must be running a consul agent listening to localhost:8500.
 To start the monitoring agent type:

 ```shell
 consul-pager start -config config.yaml